JohnGarnerIII/JohnGarnerIII/README.md

 - 🥅 Goals: Focusing on using OOP in projects
 - ⚡ Fun fact: I am currently learning Japanese

+## Codes for my Repos
+- (RIP) I'm not working on this project anymore and it's in the graveyard
+- (WiP) Work in Progress, continuing to work on it

 ### Connect with me:

 [<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]